Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Application to two example systems

-After destabilizing the five box model, we verify that its sensitivity to parameter changes in the form of freshwater forcing (so-called hosing) has increased.
-To this end, we apply freshwater hosing as described in \cite{Wood2019} to both the original and the destabilized system (Fig. \ref{fig: 5-boxmodel}c-d).
-The effect of the parameter change induced by our method is similar to the one it had on the double well system: When exposed to the same hosing, the destabilized model (black lines in Fig. \ref{fig: 5-boxmodel}c-d) reaches an alternative steady state at much smaller hosing than the model with the original parameter values (red lines).
-Moreover, the negative hosing (reversed forcing) needed for the system to recover to its original state is much larger for the destabilized system, i.e. the regime with hysteresis has become wider (Fig. \ref{fig: 5-boxmodel}d).
+After destabilizing the five-box model, we verify that its sensitivity to parameter changes in the form of freshwater forcing (so-called hosing) has increased.
+To this end, we apply freshwater hosing as described in \cite{Wood2019} to both the original and the destabilized system (Fig. \ref{fig: 5-boxmodel_destabilization}c-d).
+The effect of the parameter change induced by our method is similar to the one it had on the double well system: When exposed to the same hosing, the destabilized model (black lines in Fig. \ref{fig: 5-boxmodel_destabilization}c-d) reaches an alternative steady state at much smaller hosing than the model with the original parameter values (red lines).
+Moreover, the negative hosing (reversed forcing) that is required for the system to recover to its original state is much larger for the destabilized system, i.e. the regime with hysteresis has become wider (Fig. \ref{fig: 5-boxmodel_destabilization}d).
+Moreover, Fig. \ref{fig: 5-boxmodel_destabilization}e shows that the AMOC time series in the re-parameterized model (when run without hosing), has almost the same mean as before, but much larger autocorrelation due to the successful destabilization.
+As expected from theory \citep{WiesenfeldMcNamara1986, Scheffer2009}, and in similarity to the double-well system (Fig. \ref{fig: double well}b) the time series consequently also has larger variance even though the additive state noise was the same.